Can I Change My Credit Card Due Date? Yes, Here’s How

 If your credit card company doesn’t allow you to change your due date, you still have other options.
 You just have to take matters into your own hands.

-Let’s say you get paid on the 1st and 15th and you have multiple bills due on the first of the month: rent, car payment and credit cards.
-Instead of making a payment for a credit card bill that’s inconveniently due on the 1st, pay for your bill ahead of time — ideally, as soon as you get paid on the 15th.
+Let’s say you get paid on the first and 15th and you have multiple bills due on the first of the month: rent, car payment and credit cards.
+Instead of making a payment for a credit card bill that’s inconveniently due on the first, pay for your bill ahead of time — ideally, as soon as you get paid on the 15th.

 And if you don’t get paid on the 15th, you can set a fixed date in your calendar that works best for you.
-That way, you have enough time that your payments at the beginning of the month are more manageable.
+That way, you have enough time before your payments at the beginning of the month, making them more manageable.

-Just remember not to pay too early.
-If you do, your payment could end up in the wrong billing cycle (and with a missed payment).
+If your budget doesn’t have the wiggle room to pay that extra minimum monthly payment by the credit card payment due date, you could incur a late fee and maybe even a late payment mark on your credit report.
 Carefully review your billing cycle and due date and determine when it makes sense to make your payment and that you’re doing so in the proper time frame.